Ajaybalaji08/apanacollege/README.md

 # apanacollege
-this is my first repository
+this is my first repository.
+Author - Ajaybalaji